-Oregon Tiny Homes
+Oregon Tiny Homes Zoning

 We recommend giving thought to the placement of your tiny home on your site.
 Set yourself up for energy efficiency by facing the long walls of your trailer to the north and south.
 This will mean less surface area penetration from the hot rising and setting summer sun.
-It also helps maximize your heat from the sun in the winter, which stays low in the sky.
+It also helps maximize your heat from the sun in the winter, which stays low in the southern sky.
 Consider landscaping that will increase the comfort of your home as well as its curb appeal.
 For example, planting trees and shrubbery to the east and west of the home will give you free added heat protection and shade in the summer months.